0mhu/patchelfcrc/man/patchelfcrc.1.md

 **patchelfcrc** -l -g word --start-magic=0x12345678 --end-magic=0x8754321 -p crc-32-mpeg -f bare -O .outputsection -S .text executable.elf
 : Calculate the CRC over *.text* section and place the result in the *.outputsection* section.
-The output sections start and end are checked for the given magic numbers in order to assure correct memory layout.
+The output sections start and end are checked for the given magic numbers in order to ensure correct memory layout.
 *CRC-32-MPEG* is used as CRC algorithm.
 The memory is interpreted as *little endian* and the CRC calculation granularity is a 32 bit *word*.